viters/docs/cookbook/data-models/build-content-with-m2a.md

 ---
 title: Build Content With M2A
-description:
-  This recipe expalins how to use an M2A to efficiently generate a class of content with irregular content elements.
+description: This recipe demonstrates how to use an M2A relationship to build content dynamically.
 image:
 tags: []
 skill_level: